Jasonnavarro86/Flashcard_Generator/README.md

 #FLASHCARD_GENERATOR

-This my Cloze Card Generator.
+This is my Cloze Card Generator Main Menu.
 You have the option to play trivia or create your own cloze cards.

 ![intro-cloze](https://user-images.githubusercontent.com/28733244/30969979-f30df2d4-a431-11e7-852e-9bf9422751d0.gif)